-Dan Neil is the automotive critic for The Wall Street Journal and co-host of The Car Show on the Speed Channel with Adam Carolla.
-His new book, The Impossible Connection: The Greatest Cars of the 20th Century, will be published by Assouline this fall.
+Dan Neil is the automotive critic for The Wall Street Journal.
+His book, The Impossible Connection: The Greatest Cars of the 20th Century, was recently published by Assouline.
 He received the Pulitzer Prize in 2004 and, he wants you to know, he was the valedictorian of his class at Schwab Welding School.

 Dr.-Ing.
 Franz-Josef Paefgen is retired from his position as Chairman and Chief Executive Officer of Bentley Motors and President of Bugatti Automobiles S.A.S. from 2002 to 2011.
 He also held general power of attorney for Volkswagen AG.

-Christian Philippsen is Louis Vuitton’s ambassador to the automobile community and chairs the Louis Vuitton Classic Awards judges panel.
+Christian Philippsen is Louis Vuitton’s ambassador to the automobile community and in recent years he has chaired the Louis Vuitton Classic Awards judges panel.
 He is also a consultant with various companies, mainly in the field of automotive design and events organization.
 His list of clients includes Christie’s, Pininfarina, Michelin, and Renault.

-An enthusiast since birth, Mr. Philippsen started his career in assisting Jacques Swaters, the Belgian Ferrari importer of Ecurie Francorchamps fame, and is the former publisher of the respected annual Automobile Year.
+Mr. Philippsen started his career by assisting Jacques Swaters, the Belgian Ferrari importer of Ecurie Francorchamps fame, and he is the former publisher of the respected annual Automobile Year.

-Martin Smith is Executive Design Director for Ford of Europe, a position he was appointed to in 2004.
+Martin Smith has served as Executive Design Director for Ford of Europe since 2004.
 He is also responsible for design at Ford Asia Pacific and Africa.

 Mr. Smith began his career as designer for Porsche AG in 1973.

-Gorden Wagener took over the management of the globally active Design division of Mercedes-Benz in mid-2008.
-Before that, he was the Director of Strategic Design and Advanced Design at Mercedes-Benz Cars in California and was involved in developing the current models of the A-, B-, C-, CLK-, CLS-, E-, S-, M- and R-Classes and the SL, SKL and SLR McLaren sports cars as the responsible designer.
-Before he joined Mercedes-Benz in 1997 he worked for Volkswagen, Mazda and GM.
+Gorden Wagener became Vice President Design for Daimler AG, Mercedes-Benz Cars, Vans & Daimler Trucks in mid-2008.
+Before that, he was the Director of Strategic Design and Advanced Design at Mercedes-Benz Cars in California.
+He was involved in developing models of the A, B, C, CLK, E, S, M and R Classes and the SL, SKL and SLR McLaren sports cars.

 Edward T. Welburn Jr.